What is security posture

-To increase and sustain your organization’s cyber-resilience to attacks (current and emerging), enterprises must step out of the box, adopting a new security posture that:
+To increase and sustain your organization’s cyber-resilience to attacks (current and emerging), you must step out of the box, adopting a new security posture that:

-- Proactively maps the organization’s attack surface and understands its weak points and where it is likely to be attacked
+- Proactively maps your organization’s attack surface and understands its weak points and where it is likely to be attacked

 - Continuously adjusts to a constantly changing environment